 BECTU is the trade union supporting UK staff and freelances working in the media and entertainment sectors.
 We play an important role in representing and promoting the best interests of the industry’s workforce – in broadcasting, film, independent production, theatre, the arts, games development and allied areas - and we invite you to join us

-BECTU's latest campaign addresses conditions for staff/freelances in TV production.
+The BECTU campaign highlights conditions for staff and freelances in factual TV production.

 Our site branches work with the many employers who negotiate with BECTU on the key terms affecting staff employment – job security, pay, training, maternity and paternity rights and health and safety for example.